Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.md

 3. Create a system project for APU and RPU.

-## Creating a Platform Project Using Vitis IDE
+## Example 2: Creating a Platform Project Using Vitis IDE

 The main processing units in the processing system in Zynq UltraScale+ are listed below.